MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 1. On LON-DC1, if the **Windows PowerShell** application is still open from the prior exercise, then **you MUST close it now**.  <br/>

-	‎**WARNING:** The reason for this step is that if Windows PowerShell was opened BEFORE the Azure AD Connect setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
+	‎**WARNING:** The reason for this step is that if Windows PowerShell was opened BEFORE the Microsoft Azure AD Connect setup, the cmdlet **Start-ADSyncSyncCycle** that is used in step 3 will not be available and you will receive an error indicating that the cmdlet is not recognized when you attempt to run it.
 Therefore, it’s recommended that at this step, you close Windows PowerShell if it’s open.

 2. At this point, Windows PowerShell should NOT be open.
 You now want to reopen it.
 To open it, select the **magnifying glass (Search)** icon in the taskbar, type **power** in the Search box, and then in the menu, right-click on **Windows PowerShell** (not Windows PowerShell ISE) and select **Run as administrator**.
 Maximize the Windows PowerShell window once it opens.